-1.8.3.
+- 1.8.3.
 The permittee shall not submit multiple minor permit revision applications that may conceal a larger revision that would not constitute a minor permit revision.

-1.8.4.
+[RAC 2-111(3)(b)] - 1.8.4.
 The permittee may make the change proposed in its minor permit revision application immediately after it files such application, provided, however, for sources that have previously utilized this provision during the term of the permit and, on two or more occasions have failed to file a complete application, may thereafter make the change only after the application is deemed complete.
 After the permittee makes the change and until the Tribe takes any of the actions specified in the following subsection, the permittee must comply with both the applicable requirements governing the change and the proposed permit terms and conditions.
 During this period, the permittee need not comply with the existing permit terms and conditions it seeks to modify.
 If the permittee fails to comply with its proposed permit terms and conditions during this period, however, the existing permit terms and conditions it seeks to modify may be enforced against it.
+The filing of a minor permit revision application does not authorize construction or modification of a source under the NSR preconstruction permit program.
+It is the permittee's responsibility to determine if a preconstruction permit is required prior to commencing construction, modification, or reconstruction.